DiceTechJobs/SolrPlugins/README.md

   * This extends this functionality to allow you to embed a file of common user typos that will take precedence over the edit distance matches.
   *  Allows you to data-mine common typos that go beyond an edit distance of 2 and inject them into your spellchecker, or override common bad spellchecking suggestions.

-Should be compatible with solr versions 4+ and 5+.
+Should be compatible with solr versions 4+ and 5+ and 6+.
 Please contact us via the issues list in this repository with any questions, bug reports, feedback or feature requests.

 ## See Also
 Please also check out the other Solr-related DiceTechJobs repositories: